assimilatereality/assimilatereality.github.io/_posts/2025-12-07-Bias-in-Troubleshooting.md

 The engineers who handle incidents best aren't necessarily the smartest or most knowledgeable.
 They're the ones who understand their own cognitive limitations and build processes to compensate.

-I've become suspicious of my own certainty during incidents.
-When I catch myself thinking "obviously it's X," that's a red flag.
-It means my predictive brain has latched onto a hypothesis and stopped seriously considering alternatives.
+Become suspicious of your own certainty during incidents.
+When you catch myself thinking "obviously it's X," that's a red flag.
+It means your predictive brain has latched onto a hypothesis and stopped seriously considering alternatives.

-The strongest teams I've worked with explicitly acknowledge cognitive biases in their incident responses.
+Strong teams explicitly acknowledge cognitive biases in their incident responses.
 They reference specific biases by name ("Are we falling for sunk cost here?" or "Let's check for confirmation bias").
 This creates a shared vocabulary for metacognition—thinking about how we think.

 Our systems keep getting more complex.
 Our brains stay roughly the same.
 The gap between system complexity and cognitive capacity isn't closing—it's widening.
 Understanding and compensating for cognitive biases isn't optional anymore.
 It's fundamental to effective engineering.